tien315/FNAL-Unity-Project/Documentation/1_creating_a_urdf.md

 ### <a name="step-2">Edit the XACRO</a>

 Once the files have been copied over, open the ur3_with_gripper.xacro file with a text editor.
 The XACRO written here is for a UR3 robot with a 2F-140 gripper so we will make some small modifications.
-Comments are written enclosed by "<!-- your comment here -->"
+First we will change the comments to reflect the changes we are making.
+Any references to ur3 or ur5 should be changed to ur3e.
+Next, on line 5, there is a reference to ur_description.
+We need to change it to ur_e_decription to access the files for the e-Series of robots.
+Similarly, the ur3.urdf.xacro filename at the end of line 5 should be changed to ur3e.urdf.xacro.
+Continue to change all references to match our equipment including references to the gripper and you should have something that looks like this:

 <p align="center">
 <img src="xacro_screencap.png"/>